openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/setup-wizard.md

 Due to the limitations which are imposed by the **Objectives** you can't use either "closed loop" or "SMB features" at the moment anyway.

-Press "NEXT" to go to the next screen:
+Go back and press "NEXT" to go to the next screen:

 ![image](../images/setup-wizard/Screenshot_20231202_144025.png)